cidneyhamilton/cidney.org/now.md

 Let me start with the basics.

 - I moved to Germany from the US in 2023!
-Currently in Berlin.
+Currently living in Berlin.
 - I do freelance web and game development.
 Occasionally I find time to do indie dev. :)
 - I live with my partner [Alon](http://pedestrianobservations.com).
 - I'm queer and poly.
 I present femme.